antoniovalentim/antoniovalentim.github.io/_pages/about.md

 Welcome!
 I am a Postdoctoral Associate at the [MacMillan Center](https://macmillan.yale.edu/), [Yale University](https://www.yale.edu/).
 Before that, I received my PhD in political science at the [DYNAMICS graduate school](https://www.sowi.hu-berlin.de/en/dynamics/about), jointly organised by [Humboldt University Berlin](https://www.hu-berlin.de/en) and the [Hertie school](https://www.hertie-school.org/en/) and was a visiting scholar at [UCSD](https://ucsd.edu/).

-The core of my research studies when and how voters and political elites act on climate change, and how these groups influence one another.
-More specifically, I study how both voters and political elites react to climate change and the politicisation of the environment, as well as the consequences of environmental policy.
-I am also interested in gender and representation.
+The core of my research studies environmental politics and seeks to answer two questions: 1.
+When and why do voters change their opinions and behaviours regarding climate change? and 2.
+How do political incentives influence political elites' behaviour on climate change?
 I study these questions in established democracies, applying causal inference methods on observational and geospatial data.
+In addition to these questions, I am also interested in gender and representation.
 Prior to my PhD, I obtained a BA (University of Coimbra) and an MSc (London School of Economics) in (social) psychology that inform how I think about political phenomena.

 On this website, you can find more information on my [research](http://antoniovalentim.github.io/research/), my [teaching experience](http://antoniovalentim.github.io/teaching/), on [datasets](http://antoniovalentim.github.io/data/) I collected, and you can download my [CV](/files/Valentim_CV.pdf).